luyy9apples/luyy9apples.github.io/_pages/about.md

 I'm Yuyin Lu, a final-year Ph.D. candidate at the School of Computer Science, Sun Yat-sen University, advised by Prof. Rao.

-My early work focused on **embedding learning for NLP applications**.
+My early work focused on embedding learning for NLP applications.
 Currently, I specialize in **Knowledge Graph Reasoning** and **Neuro-Symbolic AI**, with deep interest in exploring AI's logical reasoning capabilities and cognitive mechanisms.

 Explore my publications on the **[Publications]** page.